dps923/winter2020/notes/index.md

 Assign # | Released | Due date
 --- | --- | ---
 [Assign 1](/graded-work/assign1) | Monday, September 10 | Monday, September 24
-[Assign 2](/graded-work/assign2) | Monday, September 24 | Monday, October 6*
+[Assign 2](/graded-work/assign2) | Monday, September 24 | Wednesday, October 10
-Assign 3 | Monday, October 6 | Monday, October 22**
+Assign 3 | Monday, October 8 | Monday, October 22*
 Assign 4 | Monday, October 22 | Friday, November 30

 Make plans to demonstrate your Assignment 4 work to your professor sometime during the regularly-scheduled class times in the final week of the term, on Monday December 3, or Wednesday December 5.

 ~ ~ ~

-*Yes, I know that October 6 is the Monday Thanksgiving Day holiday.
-If you have a problem with that, then set your personal due date to the Friday before.

-**Yes, I know that October 22 is the Monday in Study Week.
+*Yes, I know that October 22 is the Monday in Study Week.
 If you have a problem with that, then set your personal due date to the Friday before.
 No, you cannot have the rest of study week to do Assignment 3.

 <br>